-- We obtained an understanding of laws and regulations that affect the society, focusing on those that had a direct effect on the financial statements or that had a fundamental effect on its operations.
-Key laws and regulations that we identified included the Co-operative and Community Benefit Societies Act, the Statement of Recommended Practice for registered housing providers: Housing SORP 2018, the Housing and Regeneration Act 2008, the Accounting Direction for Private Registered Providers of Social Housing 2019, tax legislation, health and safety legislation, and employment legislation. - We enquired of the Board and reviewed correspondence and Board meeting minutes for evidence of non-compliance with relevant laws and regulations.
-We also reviewed controls the Board have in place, where necessary, to ensure compliance. - We gained an understanding of the controls that the Board have in place to prevent and detect fraud. - · We enquired of the Board about any incidences of fraud that had taken place during the accounting period. - The risk of fraud and non-compliance with laws and regulations and fraud was discussed within the audit team and tests were planned and performed to address these risks.
-We identified the potential for fraud in the following areas: laws related to the provision of social housing, recognising the nature of the society's activities and the regulated nature of the society's activities. - We reviewed financial statements disclosures and tested to supporting documentation to assess compliance with relevant laws and regulations discussed above. - We enquired of the Board about actual and potential litigation and claims. - We performed analytical procedures to identify any unusual or unexpected relationships that might indicate risks of material misstatement due to fraud. - In addressing the risk of fraud due to management override of internal controls we tested the appropriateness of journal entries and assessed whether the judgements made in making accounting estimates were indicative of a potential bias.
+• We obtained an understanding of laws and regulations that affect the Society, focusing on those that had a direct effect on the financial statements or that had a fundamental effect on its operations.
+Key laws and regulations that we identified included the Cooperative and Community Benefit Societies Act, the Statement of Recommended Practice for registered housing providers: Housing SORP 2018, the Housing and Regeneration Act2008, tax legislation, health and safety legislation, and employment legislation.

+• We enquired of the Board and reviewed correspondence and Board meeting minutes for evidence of non-compliance with relevant laws and regulations.
+We also reviewed controls the Board have in place, where necessary, to ensure compliance.

+- We gained an understanding of the controls that the Board have in place to prevent and detect fraud. - We enquired of the Board about any incidences of fraud that had taken place during the accounting period.

+• The risk of fraud and non-compliance with laws and regulations and fraud was discussed within the audit team and tests were planned and performed to address these risks.
+We identified the potential for fraud in the following areas: laws related to the construction and provision of social housing, recognising the nature of the Society's activities and the regulated nature of the Society's activities.

+• We reviewed financial statements disclosures and tested to supporting documentation to assess compliance with relevant laws and regulations discussed above.

+• We enquired of the Board about actual and potential litigation and claims.

+• We performed analytical procedures to identify any unusual or unexpected relationships that might indicate risks of material misstatement due to fraud.

+• In addressing the risk of fraud due to management override of internal controls we tested the appropriateness of journal entries and assessed whether the judgements made in making accounting estimates were indicative of a potential bias.
 Due to the inherent limitations of an audit, there is an unavoidable risk that we may not have detected some material misstatements in the financial statements, even though we have properly planned and performed our audit in accordance with auditing standards.
 For example, as with any audit, there remained a higher risk of non-detection of irregularities, as these may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal controls.
-We are not responsible for preventing fraud or noncompliance with laws and regulations and cannot be expected to detect all fraud and non-compliance with laws and regulations.
+We are not responsible for preventing fraud or non-compliance with laws and regulations and cannot be expected to detect all fraud and non-compliance with laws and regulations.